-1) Shovel Your Driveway and Walks: This actually goes without saying but in terms of finding things to do, this ranks on top.
+1) Shovel Your Driveway and Walks: This goes without saying, but regarding finding things to do, this ranks on top.
 Going out to shovel driveways and walkways every few hours during the storm ensures you don’t end up with a huge amount of snow to shovel all at once at the end of the storm.
 The exercise will also do you good, but involving all family members helps make the job faster, and you can all go in and warm up with hot chocolate together afterward.
 That's a great family bonding experience!

 2) Build a Fire: If you are fortunate enough to have a wood or gas fireplace, build a fire as soon as the power goes out to ensure the house doesn’t start losing heat.